rui314/mold/README.md

 ## How to build

-mold is written in C++20, so if you build mold yourself, you need a very recent version of GCC or Clang.
+mold is written in C++20, so if you build mold yourself, you need a recent version of a C++ compiler and a C++ standard library.
+GCC 10.2 or Clang 12.0.0 as well as libstdc++ 10 or libc++ 7 are recommended.

 I'm using Ubuntu 20.04 as a development platform.
 In that environment, you can build mold by the following commands.

 ### Install dependencies